dmbarbour/awelon/AboutAO.md

 Regular entries start with `@word` at the beginning of a new line.
 The definition follows the word, up to the start of the next word.
 The initial character `@` is a separator, not part of the word.
 If a word is already defined, the earlier definition is replaced (retroactively).
 A word may be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.

 The *import* section is special.
 Syntactically, it is a sequence of words.
-However, each word in the import list will identify an AO dictionary file (minus the **.ao** suffix) in a configurable search space - currently based on the `AO_PATH` environment variable.
-Entries from each import list are loaded in order, left to right, with later definitions replacing earlier ones.
+However, each word in the import list will identify an AO dictionary file (minus the **.ao** suffix).
+Imports recursively load definitions in left to right order; as before, later definitions replace earlier ones.
+Imports are loaded from a configurable search path - e.g. an `AO_PATH` environment variable.
+Ambiguity or cycles in imports result in error.

-Essentially, dictionary files and imports can be understood as concatenative functions that *patch* a tacit dictionary.

 ### Processing of AO Dictionary